 Coming out of the pandemic - and facing significant economic uncertainty - it's clear that the Sales and Marketing functions at many companies are in serious trouble.

-The two departments most responsible for stimulating demand and growing revenue have been unable to achieve their growth goals.
+The two departments that are primarily responsible for stimulating demand and closing sales have been unable to achieve their revenue goals at many companies.
 This is despite the extra funding provided by the government, and an excess of cheap investment capital.

-This situation has contributed to historically high business failure rates, which are compounded in many cases by the current supply chain problems.
-But the biggest issues many companies face is that their Marketing and Males programs simply aren't working very well.
-For example:
+This situation has contributed to historically high business failure rates, which are compounded in many cases by the supply chain problems that often mask failures of the Marketing and Sales functions.

 The problem was, of course, that weak anti-trust laws and Section 230, as well as natural selection, allowed Google to dominate the search market.
 This means that businesses have to kowtow to Google's algorithms - software that literally controls people's perceptions - if they wanted to get visibility.
 Entire industries have grown up around guessing what would make Google and other search sites happy, and enable them to get a position on the first page of search results, to the point where today SEO, inbound marketing, content marketing, digital marketing, and the thousands of their technological progeny constitute a $200B+ industry - all just to break through the clutter.